 Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) You pay \$0.
 SET is covered for members who have symptomatic peripheral artery disease (PAD).
-Prior authorization is Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. required.
+Up to 36 sessions over a 12-week period are covered Prior authorization is required. if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a healthcare provider.

 Services that are covered for you What you must pay when you get these services Transportation (non-emergency medical) You pay \$0.
-The plan covers fifty (50) one-way trips per year for medical or non-medical reasons (other than emergencies) to approved destinations in the plan's service area.
-See "Transportation (non-medical purposes)" for additional details.
+The plan covers fifty (50) one-way trips per year for medical (other than emergencies) to approved destinations in the plan's service area within 50 miles of pick-up location.
+Rides must be booked 72 hours in advance, 7am to 8pm EST Monday through Friday and 8am to 12pm EST Saturday and Sunday.
+See Transportation (non-medical purposes) for additional details.
+Members with chronic illness may use transportation for medical and non-medical purposes.
+Not all members qualify, Reference the Special Supplemental Benefits for Chronically III section for details.
+Members without chronic illness can only use transportation for medical purposes.
 The fifty (50) one-way trips are a combined benefit-a medical or non-medical trip will count toward your total transportation benefit.
-The plan uses Coordinated Transportation Solutions (CTS) for all non-emergency transportation rides.
-To contact CTS, please call 866-444-7350 (TTY 711).
-Transportation must be arranged by CTS to be covered by CCA Medicare Maximum.

 Services that are covered for you What you must pay when you get these services Transportation (non-medical purposes) You pay \$0.
-The plan covers fifty (50) one-way trips per year for medical or non-medical reasons (other than emergencies) to approved destinations in the plan's service area.
-Trips must be booked at least 72 hours in advance, Monday through Friday, of the expected trip date.
-Prior authorization is required.
 If you cannot go on a scheduled ride, you must cancel the ride at least 2 hours before the scheduled pick-up time.
 If you do not cancel your ride, and you either do not show up or cancel with less than 2 hours' notice, the scheduled ride will count against your 50 one-way trips per month.
-Members with chronic illness may use transportation for medical and non-medical purposes.
-Members without chronic illness can only use transportation for medical purposes.
-Please see "Help with Chronic Conditions" within the Medical Benefits Chart for more information.
 The plan uses Coordinated Transportation Solutions (CTS) for all non-emergency transportation rides.
 To contact CTS, please call 866-444-7350 (TTY 711).
 Transportation must be arranged by CTS to be covered by CCA Medicare Maximum.